aws-samples/amazon-aurora-labs-for-mysql/docs/global/deploy/index.md

 Once the lab environment created above at **Step 1.
 Create a lab environment in a different region** has finished deploying, you may proceed.

-Open the <a href="https://us-west-2.console.aws.amazon.com/rds/home?region=us-west-2#database:id=auroralab-mysql-cluster;is-cluster=true" target="_blank">Amazon RDS service console</a> at the MySQL DB cluster details page in the **primary** region.
+Open the <a href="https://console.aws.amazon.com/rds/home#database:id=auroralab-mysql-cluster;is-cluster=true" target="_blank">Amazon RDS service console</a> at the MySQL DB cluster details page in the **primary** region.
 If you navigated to the RDS console by means other than the link in this paragraph, click on the `auroralab-mysql-cluster` in the **Databases** section of the RDS service console, and make sure you are back in the primary regions.

+!!! warning "Region Check"
+    Ensure you are still working in the **primary region**, especially if you are following the links above to open the service console at the right screen.

 First, you need to **disable** the **Backtrack** feature.
 At present database backtrack is not compatible with Aurora Global Databases, and a cluster with that feature active cannot be converted into a global database.
 Select the `auroralab-mysql-cluster` and click the **Modify** button.